 Global Leaders in Media Law Practice

 CMS houses one of the largest TMT groups in the country.
 Working with its UK office, the local team assisted a Polish telecommunications operator with the launch of its satellite-based television platform.
-The team, managed by Dóra Petrányi, works on wider sector-related matters such as advertising tax, regulatory compliance and disputes.
+The team works on wider sector-related matters such as advertising tax, regulatory compliance and disputes.

-Media lawyers at Péter Lakatos manages the TMT group working on transactional cases connected with cable television, radio, print and online media.
+Media lawyers at Lakatos, Köves and Partners provide "timely and pro-active responses”.
+The team is also described by clients as proactive and reliable.
+The TMT group worsk on transactional cases connected with cable television, radio, print and online media.

 Lendvai and Partners is one of Hungary’s leading media specialists focussed on corporate transactions.
-Founding partner András Lendvai takes the lead on high profile cases including the cross-border acquisition of a Czech newspaper distributor by the Hungarian subsidiary of a global media company.
+The firm advises onn high profile cases including the cross-border acquisition of a Czech newspaper distributor by the Hungarian subsidiary of a global media company.
 The team also assisted a London-based television broadcaster on infringement of a television series title.

 Balazs & Kovatsits Legal Partnership has a good track record advising on copyright matters connected with software, literary works and compositions.
 The team has extensive experience drafting license contracts and advising on e-commerce, data protection and competition law.

 Copyright and data protection are among core focus areas at VJT & Partners.
 The team advises global media and entertainment companies on local data protection policy, advertising and marketing.
-Key practitioners János Tamás and Varga Gábor Hacsi also have extensive experience advising on the transfer and assignment of copyright.
+Lawyers also have extensive experience advising on the transfer and assignment of copyright.